 Considering Dog Adoption?

-Congratulations, adopting a dog is a big decision, with many important considerations involved.
+Congratulations, adopting a dog is a big decision, especially for first-time dog owners.
 What breed will suit me, my family, and our lifestyle?
 Should I adopt a puppy or an older dog?
 Would a big dog or a smaller dog be the best match?
 How will I know what particular dog personality would be a good match?
 What preparations will I need to make within my home?
 There are many factors involved in making the right choice.
 Importantly, this is a process that should not be rushed or entered in to lightly.
 Take time to consider the realities and allow your instincts to factor into your ultimate choice.

 For All Dogs In Shelters, the Statistics Are Dismal.